Arab, US top diplomats in Israel as Mideast dynamic shifts - NewsBreak

 Although Iran has since raced ahead with its nuclear program, Israel and Gulf Arab countries are deeply concerned about restoring the original deal.
 Israel fears it does not include enough safeguards to prevent Iran from developing nuclear weapons.

-Both Israel and its Gulf allies also believe that relief from economic sanctions will allow Iran to step up its military activities across the region, including support for hostile militant groups in Iraq, Syria, Lebanon, Yemen and the Palestinian territories.
+Both Israel and its Gulf allies also believe that relief from economic sanctions will allow Iran to step up its support for militant groups in Iraq, Syria, Lebanon, Yemen and the Palestinian territories.

 Bahrain's foreign minister, Abdullatif al-Zayani, said the need to cooperate was made “more urgent” by attacks by Iranian-backed militant groups and the unresolved nuclear issue.